improvbutterfly/ETL-Project-Commodities/README.md

 ![Plotting Rubber and Palm Oil](images/palmoil_rubber.png)
 ![Plotting Crude Oil and Stocks](images/Crude_oil_vs_ceo.png)

-Because we only used one database, any additional stock data was obtained from the RapidAPI was used
+Because we only used one database, any additional stock data was obtained from the RapidAPI was used referenced [here](https://github.com/improvbutterfly/ETL-Project-Commodities/blob/writing/data/energy/Process/stocks_api/Rapid_API_Stock_Call.ipynb).

 ## Precious Metals:
 "In America, the streets are paved in Gold!" - Anonymous